nus-cs2113-AY2223S2/ip/docs/README.md

 2. Download `ip.jar`.
 3. Navigate to the path of `ip.jar`, right click, open in terminal
 4. Run `java -jar ip.jar`
 5. You should see  ` Hello!
-I'm Elzi, your dog!
+I'm Elzi, your personal pet dog!
-   What can I do for my master?` greeeting you
+   What is my task, master?` greeeting you
 ## Features

 ### Adding Todo task: `todo`